kyleneideck/BackgroundMusic/DEVELOPING.md

 There's a small amount of state data persisted by BGMApp itself.
 I think currently it's just whether "Auto-pause iTunes" is checked.
 Most state (app volumes, which music player to pause, etc.) is stored by BGMDriver.

-BGMApp communicates with BGMDriver through HAL notifications.
-That is, except for the audio data, which is sent through BGMDevice's output stream.
+BGMApp mostly communicates with BGMDriver through HAL notifications.
+In some special cases we use XPC instead.
+I think the only communication that doesn't cover is the audio data, which is sent through BGMDevice's output stream.

 For example, when an app other than the music player starts playing audio, BGMDriver sends out a notification saying that BGMDevice's `kAudioDeviceCustomPropertyDeviceAudibleState` property has changed.
 BGMApp receives the notification from the HAL and decides whether it should pause the music player.

 Our custom notifications are defined/documented in `BGM_Types.h`, which is shared between the two projects.

-BGMApp and BGMDriver could also communicate through XPC or shared memory (though I haven't tried the latter) but so far notifications seem to be all we need.

 BGMApp also keeps the output device in sync with BGMDevice.
 For example, since BGMDevice is set as the default device, when the user changes their system volume only BGMDevice's volume will change.
 So BGMApp listens for changes to